-The Street runs into Wirksworth from Manystones Lane, along Brassington Lane, past Ivet low and south of Ryder Point and up to Gallows Knoll where there is a small tumulus.
-It descends Wetherwick Hill and crosses Porter Lane at Four Lane Ends, runs past Norbreck Farm and enters Wirksworth from the west (Brassington Lane here having been diverted and foreshortened slightly in the nineteenth century), to a junction with Hopton Lane at the edge of Wirksworth town and runs down the hill at West End to the site of the former Market Cross in the Market Place.
+The Street runs into Wirksworth from Manystones Lane and Brassington Lane, past Ivet low and south of Ryder Point and up to Gallows Knoll where there is a small tumulus.
+It descends Wetherwick Hill, passes Street Croft field and crosses Porter Lane at Four Lane Ends, runs past Norbreck Farm and enters Wirksworth from the west (Brassington Lane here having been diverted and foreshortened in the nineteenth century), to a junction with Hopton Lane at the edge of Wirksworth town and runs down the hill at West End to the site of the former Market Cross in the Market Place.

-Map 8: Brassington Lane to Wirksworth Maps onwards from Wirksworth to Little Chester are given in the companion Portway Report
+Map 8: Brassington Lane to Wirksworth